practicalli/spacemacs/docs/introduction/why-spacemacs/project-file-navigation.md

 # Project and File Navigation

-[Projectile](https://projectile.readthedocs.io/en/latest/){target=_blank} provides easy project management and navigation.
+[:globe_with_meridians: Projectile](https://projectile.readthedocs.io/en/latest/){target=_blank} provides easy project management and navigation.
 A project is a directory containing a version control repository, e.g. `.git` or a Clojure project, eg. `project.clj`, `pom.xml`.

-A directory can be manually defined as a project by adding an empty `.projectile` file to it.
+Define a directory as a project root by adding an empty `.projectile` file.

-Some of Projectile's features:
+Notable Projectile's features:

 * jump to a directory, file or buffer in project
 * toggle between files with same names but different extensions